sbashar/blog/README.md

 # blog

-A repository for blog posts
+A repository for blog posts written by [Saydul Bashar](https://www.linkedin.com/in/saydulbashar/)